No Place to Go at the Gate Theatre

 With surrealist touches, Lipton pulls punches with jokes about his (our) sad truths, and tears of joy can turn to sadness within that same joke, and vice versa.
 As he drives from the hilarious final company soccer game to his sorrowful “three-tear-plan” for the future, you know you want to face the future’s uncertainties with Lipton’s rhythm and humour.

-No Place to Go is on at Gate Theatre until 14th December 2013, for further information or to book visit here.
+No Place to Go is at the Gate Theatre until 14th December 2013.
+For further information or to book visit the theatre’s website here.

-Watch the trailer of No Place to Gohere:
+Watch the trailer for No Place to Go here: